Mumps In Children: Causes, Symptoms And Home Care

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

 Mumps in children is a viral infection affecting the salivary glands.
 Though children are usually vaccinated against the infection as a part of their mandatory vaccine roster, it is important to take preventive measures against it.
-Children most commonly pick up the virus from schools and daycare centers.
+The mumps virus is highly contagious, and children most commonly pick up the virus from schools and daycare centers.
 So what to do to ensure your child is protected from it?
 Read on to know more about the symptoms, causes, diagnosis, and treatment for mumps in kids.

 In This Article